monknomo/standup-reminder/README.md

 README
 ==========
 This is a simple webpage.
 Put it on a server to host it, or just open it straight from your desktop if you don't want to host it.
+Assuming you are on your desktop, try double-clicking standup.html

 To use the 'app' itself, click the start button.
 In 60 min it'll make a dialog that tells you to go do something else.
 Acknowledge the dialog to start another